 The other nice thing is that by using schema markup, your web pages can still have a nice “writer’s flow”, without getting too “keyword stuffy”, if you know what I mean.

-But it’s not just about code –the way you structure your content also matters.
+But it’s not just about code.
+The way you structure your content also matters.

 Clear headings, subheadings, tables and lists can help create implicit semantic triples that search engines can pick up on.